 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 What Are Labour Inducing Risks?

 Inducing labour depends on the health condition of the baby and the mother.
-You can consider inducing labour if you are only a few days due, or if the baby is a week late than the due date.
-In these cases, there is no complication or risk to the infant or to yourself.
-However, if the baby is distressed or if you face certain health conditions, your doctor may consider inducing labour artificially.
+You can consider inducing labour if you are only a few days due or if the baby is a week late than the due date.
+In these cases, there is no complication or risk to the infant or yourself.
+However, your doctor may consider inducing labour artificially if the baby is distressed or if you face certain health conditions.
 However, it comes with a few risks.
-Let us look at some of the risks that an artificially induced labour can bring along with it.
+Let us look at some of the risks that artificially induced labour can bring along with it.

 1. Causes an Elevated Heart Rate in the Infant

 The natural process prepares the baby to survive out of the womb automatically.
 Inducing labour means that you are actually artificially trying to get the baby delivered even before he is ready to take birth.
 This puts a lot of pressure on the baby, and it can cause fetal distress in them.
 Also, in an artificially induced induction, the contractions tend to be much more painful and longer than the ones that occur naturally.
 This might lead your baby to stay in a position that can make your labour longer and more painful.